djsavvy/undervisor-2020/typecasting_verification/design_doc.md

 After initialization of a _dyad_ (i.e. combination of a top-half program and its bottom-half monitor), an undervisor's bottom-half program has access only to the registers of the top-half program, as well as a stream of instructions from the top-half as they execute.
 The undervisor's only ability to interface with top-half code is to prevent an instruction from retiring, consequently killing the program.
 Therefore, the monitor code is naturally event-driven, with events corresponding to instructions in the top-half and the output being a decision on whether to allow each instruction to retire.

-We wish to enforce some security properties --- namely, that the typecasts in the top-half source code are safe --- under these constraints.
+We wish to enforce some security properties under these constraints --- namely, that the typecasts in the top-half source code are safe.
 To that end, it is important for the bottom-half code to know where in the instruction stream these casts occur, what source and destination types are involved, and which object in memory is being casted.

 During the transformation from source code to machine instructions, we need to preserve the associations between this metadata and locations in the code.
 These associations are then loaded into the bottom half.
 During execution, as the instruction pointer (`%rip`) advances, the monitor checks if the instruction is "interesting", and if so it looks up the metadata and performs the desired verifications.